Mold Services – Professional Mold Testing

 If mold remediation is needed, Precision will prepare a Mold Remediation Protocol based on the observations and assessment made by the mold assessment consultant.
 This will detail the scope of the remediation project, including mold abatement procedures, extent of containment, estimated quantities of materials to be removed, and post-remediation clearance requirements.
 After the mold remediation, Precision will conduct post-remediation clearance sampling.
 Clearance sampling will include a visual inspection of the containment and air samples.

-Why should I hire a professional to test for mold?
+Why should I hire a professional environmental company to test for mold?

 Should you suspect there is mold present in your home, there are options of how you can approach the problem.
 While there are kits available that allow you to do the testing yourself, professionals, like those from Precision Environmental Services, can give you a better understanding of the mold growing in your home, and help come up with a plan to remove it.
 Professional mold testing is therefore recommended.